 QDEL Investors Have Opportunity to Lead QuidelOrtho Corporation Securities Fraud Lawsuit

-LOS ANGELES, May 3, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against QuidelOrtho Corporation ("QuidelOrtho" or the "Company") (NASDAQ: QDEL).
+BENSALEM, Pa., May 9, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against QuidelOrtho Corporation ("QuidelOrtho" or the "Company") (NASDAQ: QDEL).

 Class Period: February 18, 2022 – April 1, 2024